primer/view_components/docs/contributors/README.md

 bundle exec rake static:dump_info_arch
 ```

-You should see a generated `info_arch.json` file.
-Clone the [`primer/design` repo](https://github.com/primer/design) repo, and copy/paste the `info_arch.json` file into the root of that repo.
+You should see a generated `static/info_arch.json` file.
+Clone the [`primer/design` repo](https://github.com/primer/design) repo and copy/paste the `info_arch.json` file into the root of that repo.

 Then, change the path in the [`gatsby-node.esm.js` file](https://github.com/primer/design/blob/main/gatsby-node.esm.js#L199) to point to your new, generated file.

-Note: if you're pointing to the file locally (i.e. `./info_arch.json`), you will also need to change the following lines since you don't need to `fetch` this data:
+Note: if you're pointing to the file locally (i.e. `./info_arch.json`), you will also need to change the following lines since you don't need to `fetch` this data from an API.

 Change:

 ```bash
 const argsJson = await fetch(url).then(res => res.json())
 const argsContent = JSON.parse(Buffer.from(argsJson.content, 'base64').toString())
 ```

 to

 ```bash
 const argsJson = fs.readFileSync(url, 'utf-8')
 const argsContent = JSON.parse(argsJson)